GustavoPoeta/Shop/README.md

 # Shop
-An example of a shop.
+An example of the home page of a shop.